schell/apecs/README.md

 ## Why
 `apecs` is an entity-component system that supports traditional syncronous systems as well as asyncronous systems that can evolve over time.
-This makes it great for quick game prototypes, DIY engines and any simulation that has discrete, transformative stages.
+This makes it great for general applications, quick game prototypes, DIY engines and any simulation that has discrete steps.

 ## Goals
 * productivity